traggerET/GoConcurrentServer/README.md

 # GoConcurrentServer
 Just a simple Golang program example as test task for internships.
-Concurrent server accepts muplitple clients.
+Concurrent server accepts muplitple clients and writes given messages to file .

 To launch server one should specify desirable port like '-p 8888' and logfile '-f t.txt'.